brands-d/kMap/README.md

 you are doing.

 #### Linux & MacOS (probably)
-The following commands will install Map and all necessary packages inside
+The following commands will install kMap and all necessary packages inside

     make install